ishita845/sports_model/README.md

 MediaPipe Pose was selected after evaluating alternatives such as YOLO Pose and RTMPose.
 Reasons for choosing MediaPipe:

-  Works reliably on phone-recorded videos
+  -Works reliably on phone-recorded videos

-  Performs well even with limited data
+  -Performs well even with limited data

-  Handles partial occlusion from practice nets better than many models
+  -Handles partial occlusion from practice nets better than many models

-  Provides 33 detailed body landmarks, including foot keypoints
+  -Provides 33 detailed body landmarks, including foot keypoints

-  Stable and usable out of the box without training or fine-tuning
+  -Stable and usable out of the box without training or fine-tuning

-Since the goal was movement analysis rather than model training, MediaPipe was the most suitable choice for this assignment.

  **Metrics Defined**

 The following metrics were extracted from the pose data: